Trigger Point Therapy

 - Malocclusion

-- Hypermobility of the jaw joints (lockjaw)
+- Hypermobility of the temporomandibular joints (jaw locking)

 - Inability to open the mouth wide